 5-12 grams Persimmon Fruit (Shi Di)

-1 Part Organic White Rice -to- 5, 6 or 7 Parts Water (rice is usually made using 1 part rice to 2 parts water).
-Bring water to a boil, then down to the lowest simmer.
+1 Part Organic White Rice -to- 5 Parts Water – so, 1 part rice to 5 parts water (1/4cup of rice to 1 1/4 cups of water).
+Bring rice and water to a boil, then down to the lowest simmer.
 Cook 2-4 hours on the stove with lid on the pot.
-If using a crock pot, congee can be left cooking overnight.
+If using a crock pot, congee can be left cooking overnight for 8 hours on low setting.

 Regurgitation, Reflux, and Damage from Food Stasis (Add in) 3 grams Hawthorn (Shan Zha), 10 grams Tangerine Peel (Ju Pi), 5 Pieces Red Date (Hong Zao), 5-12 grams Persimmon Fruit Soaked in warm to hot water for 10 minutes first, Honey (Feng Mi) to taste.